weilern1121/ATD-ass3-React_Redux_Restaurant/README.md

 - model:			contains 3 mongoose.Schema (will described below).

 ## CLIENT:
-		- main.js:	use initialState.js , reducers.js and sagas.js to initial a client.
+* main.js:	use initialState.js , reducers.js and sagas.js to initial a client.
+* components: contains 4 components:
+	- App (include login/register).
-		-components: contains 4 components: App (include login/register), Restaurants (for all the restaurant functionality, include single restaurant page), RiviewPage (for represent a user review, include sort and filter of all restaurants reviews) and Review (for single review functionality – details, edit and delete).
+	- Restaurants (for all the restaurant functionality, include single restaurant page).
+	- RiviewPage (for represent a user review, include sort and filter of all restaurants reviews).
+	- Review (for single review functionality – details, edit and delete).

 ## SCHEMAS: